Greener Closet

 9/10

-The brand holds several reputable certifications, including B Corp, Fair Trade, and Climate Neutral, reflecting its commitment to high social and environmental standards.
-These certifications are verified by third-party organizations, adding credibility to its sustainability claims.
+Happy Earth holds several reputable certifications, including B Corp, Fair Trade, and Climate Neutral.
+These certifications reflect the brand's commitment to high social and environmental standards.

 Sustainable Material Sourcing